cryptncyrix/acl/README.md

   ];
     ```

-*  Got to your User Model - Default Value: App\User.php and set this
+*  Got to your User Model - Default Value: App\Models\User.php and set this

     ```php
     //after namespace .....